Cellular energy (respiration)

-This is also called the Krebs cycle or the tricarboxylic acid cycle.
 When oxygen is present, acetyl-Coa is produced from the pyruvate molecules created from glycolysis.
-Once acetyl-Coa formed, aerobic or anaerobic respiration can occur.
-In the presence of oxygen, when acetyl-CoA is produced, the molecule then enters the Krebs cycle inside the mitochondrial matrix, and is oxidised to Co2 while at the same time producing NADH from NAD+ together with H2O and CO2, When oxygen is present, the mitochondria will undergo aerobic respiration which leads to the Krebs cycle.
+Acetyl-CoA then enters the Krebs cycle inside as structure called the mitochondrial and is oxidised to form carbon dioxide and water while at the same time producing NADH from NAD+.
+When oxygen is present, the mitochondria will undergo aerobic respiration which leads to the Krebs cycle.
 However, if oxygen is not present, fermentation of the pyruvate molecule will occur.

-In humans oxidative phosphorylation also occurs in the mitochondria.
-The reason we need oxygen is so our cells can use this molecule during oxidative phosphorylation, the final stage of cellular respiration.
-Oxidative phosphorylation is made up of two closely connected components: the electron transport chain and chemiosmosis.
-In the electron transport chain, NADH moves from the cytosol into the mitochondria where it donates an electron to the electron transport chain.
-The electron transport chain consists of a group of proteins (and some lipids) that work together to pass electrons “down the line” to form an electrochemical gradient.
-Finally in the presence of oxygen, 32 ATP’s is formed, providing energy for many cellular functions.
+Oxidative phosphorylation also occurs in the mitochondria and requires a great deal of oxygen being transported to the cells from the lungs.
+Oxidative phosphorylation is made up of two closely connected components – the electron transport chain and chemiosmosis.
+In the electron transport chain, NADH moves from outside to inside the mitochondria, where it donates an electron to the electron transport chain.
+The electron transport chain consists of a group of proteins (and some lipids) that work together to pass electrons “down the line”, forming an electrochemical gradient producing 32 ATP’s providing energy for many cellular functions.

 Utilising fats, proteins and ketones to produce energy

-So far we have talked mainly about how the monosaccharides glucose, fructose and galactose are used to form energy.
-They are the body’s preferred primary source but in times of fasting it can easily use fats instead.
-If starvation has set in, proteins can be used but, obvious, eating our own muscles is an emergency survival manoeuvre.
+The monosaccharides glucose, fructose and galactose are the body’s preferred primary source, but in times of fasting, it can easily use fats instead.
+If starvation has set in, proteins can be used, although this essentially amounts to the body eating its own muscles.
 This is commonly seen in severely ill patients who have had trouble eating or absorbing food for some time – a state called cachexia.
-Ketones can be used by cells outside the liver and some cells such as the heart can even use lactic acid.
-We will now expand on the biochemical pathways with allow us to produce energy from these sources and manipulation of which could have an impact on health.
+Ketones can be used by cells outside the liver and some cells can even use lactic acid.

 Fats as cellular energy sources